thuvasooriya/thuvasooriya.github.io/src/content/post/triggered.md

 one fun mnemonic to remember the above identities that i found on one of [patrickjmt's youtube video](https://www.youtube.com/watch?v=sGDbKmWmTDw) is,

-"sine is **sum**thing that switches"
+> sine is **sum**thing that switches

 say that again 5 times and imagine you switching handsigns until you put up your middle finger. now you won't forget this. i know i still can so i'll make sure to read this blog again.

-> "cosine is the opposite of sine" which means if sign is the same in sine so it will be opposite in cosine. and since sine switches, cosine doesn't.
+> cosine is the opposite of sine, which means if sign is the same in sine so it will be opposite in cosine. and since sine switches, cosine doesn't.

 > lhs and rhs begins with the same trig function.